-In order to safeguard the business, employers have started including certain restrictive covenants within the scope of employment contracts.
+In order to safeguard the business, employers have started including certain restrictive covenants within the scope of employment contracts in India.
 As the term suggests, a restrictive covenant refers to a clause that restricts or limits an employee from performing certain acts, both during and after the conclusion of the employment contract.
-Restrictive covenants would include clauses such as non-compete,non-solicitation and protection and non-disclosure of confidential information.
-Employment contracts also contain an innocuous though essential clause regarding return of the company’s property.
+Restrictive covenants would include clauses such as non-compete, non-solicitation and protection and non-disclosure of confidential information.
+Employment contracts in India also contain an innocuous though essential clause regarding return of the company’s property.

 A non-compete clause prevents an employee from entering into or starting a trade that is same/similar to that of the employer.
 Most non-compete clauses contain this restriction, not only during the term of the employment contract but also after the contract has concluded.
 It is imperative to understand whether such a restriction is enforceable under India law.

 Section 27 of the Indian Contract Act, 1872 (“Act“) deals with the enforce ability of such restrictive covenants.
 Section 27 of the Act states that every agreement by which any one is restrained from exercising a lawful profession, trade or business of any kind, is to that extent void.